Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 Configuring Groups

 1. In the Local Group field, enter a name for the group.
-This name will be displayed as your 'Group' in the JoinNow MultiOS Management Portal when you configure policies.
+This group name can be used to configure the Network Policies.

 2. In the Remote Group field, enter the name of your group as it is configured in the Okta portal.